 This has not been an easy process, especially taking into account that Serbia considers Kosovo an integral part of its territory, continues to deny its genocidal past and has not shown empathy for the war crimes committed in Kosovo.
 Furthermore, Serbia continues to oppose Kosovo’s quest for international recognition and uses every opportunity to block its path.

-Despite facing challenges such as high corruption and political interference in the judicial system, environmental pollution and challenges in accessing quality healthcare and education – Kosovo has also made substantial advancements post-independence, performing better than most countries in the Western Balkans on important international indexes such as the: rule of law, media freedom, state of democracy, corruption perception
+Despite facing challenges such as high corruption and political interference in the judicial system, environmental pollution and challenges in accessing quality healthcare and education – Kosovo has also made substantial advancements post-independence, performing better than most countries in the Western Balkans on important international indexes such as the rule of law, media freedom, state of democracy and corruption perception, among others.

 Kosovo has championed the organization of free and fair elections, providing preliminary results in a matter of hours after elections.
 The country benefits from a vibrant civil society and independent media which continue to serve as crucial actors to safeguard and promote democracy and advocate for human rights.